Making Arrangements for a Funeral, Commonly known as The Burial of The Dead

 Planning Ahead

-In the Book of Common Prayer, Office for the Visitation of the Sick, the priest is advised to “inquire of the sick person as to his acceptance of the Christian Faith, and as to whether he repent him truly of his sins, and be in charity with all the world; exhorting him to forgive from the bottom of his heart, all persons that have offended him; and if he hath offended any other, to ask them forgiveness; and where he hath done injury or wrong to any man, that he make amends to the uttermost of his power.” (p.
-313) This is how we should be striving, by God’s Grace, to be living every day.
+“inquire of the sick person as to his acceptance of the Christian Faith, and as to whether he repent him truly of his sins, and be in charity with all the world; exhorting him to forgive from the bottom of his heart, all persons that have offended him; and if he hath offended any other, to ask them forgiveness; and where he hath done injury or wrong to any man, that he make amends to the uttermost of his power.”
+(BCP, p.
+313)

 The Rites of the Church